 In 2019, the PSA Group handled 85.2 million TEUs (an increase of 5.2 per cent. from the year before).
-PSA Singapore contributed 36.9 million TEUs (an increase of 1.6 per cent. from the year before), while terminals outside Singapore handled 48.3 million TEUs (an increase of 8.1 per cent. from the year before).
+PSA Singapore contributed 36.9 million TEUs (an increase of 1.6 per cent. from the year before, and which represents one-sixth of global transhipment volumes in 2019), while terminals outside Singapore handled 48.3 million TEUs (an increase of 8.1 per cent. from the year before).
+The PSA Group has a diversified customer base, handling all the major shipping lines which deploy most of the world's liner shipping capacity.